slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- Sam Harris*

 - There are many yous: Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
 Meditation can prevent hijacking: Over time, meditation can rewire your brain to be less impulsively reactive and allow you to thoughtfully respond to your feelings.
 Mini-meditations help in the moment: By focusing on your breath during a tense moment you can get some of the long term effects of meditation right when you need them.
+- do u want ur daughter to date somebody like u?

+- I believe in principles. the basics are really important. not jargon or specifics. understand it not memorize it. you only need to understand a few basic concepts. complexity emerges from very simple rules.

 -->

 > *'A man is free at the instant he wants to be.' -- Voltaire*